 I know I’m not the only one who tends to get “busy” with small yet tedious tasks that my alone time with God begins to decrease little by little.

 Small right?
 Yet, those things were taking up a lot of my time.
-How sway?!
-The time that I had was being filled up with tasks and before I knew it my day was pretty much gone and it was on to the next day.
+How?
+The time that I had was being filled up with those tasks and before I knew it, my day was pretty much gone and it was on to the next day.
 This is what I like to call, Auto-pilot mode.

 Instead of planning and taking control of my time, my time was pretty much controlling me.
 I was going with the flow and not really being purposeful about where my time was going.
 As a result, my quality time with God decreased and my fire and hunger for Him wasn’t growing.
-This is why I want to briefly talk about a few things that are essential to keeping your fire for God alive.
+This is why I want to briefly talk about a few things that are essential to make sure you are spending necessary time with God.

-In order to even have a fire for God in the first place, He needs to give it to you.
+In order to have a desire to spend time with God in the first place, He needs to give it to you.
 God needs to place inside of you a hunger and a desire for Him and He does so through:

 - Studying the Scripture

 In order to do these things, you need time.
 In order to make the most out of your time, you need to plan.
 I personally use the calendar in my phone and plug in things through there.
 My work schedule is consistent so I plug in that and I also plug in my class times along with things like meeting with someone and other responsibilities that I have for the day.
 I also have a dry-erase calendar on my wall that I try to use.
 However, I noticed that it wasn’t enough.
 Doing that worked but what’s missing?
 I never planned the time that I would spend with God and in turn, I never did.